zkonstas/Secure-File-System/README.md

 The system supports six command as explained below:

-1) Read the contents of an object *obj* from stdin and store the object using the passphrase *passphrase*
+1) Read the contents of an object "obj" from stdin and store the object using the passphrase "passphrase"

 	objput obj -k passphrase

-`objget obj -k passphrase`: Retrieve an object *obj* using the valid passphrase *passphrase* and write its contents to stdout
+2) Retrieve an object "obj" using the valid passphrase "passphrase" and write its contents to stdout

+	objget obj -k passphrase

-`objlist [-l]`: List all of the objects belonging to the current user.
-If the optional *-l* parameter is given then the size of each object is also displayed
+3) List all of the objects belonging to the current user.
+If the optional "-l" parameter is given then the size of each object is also displayed

+	objlist [-l]

-`objsetacl obj`: Read an access control list from stdin and set it to the object *obj* (replacing the old one)
+4) Read an access control list from stdin and set it to the object "obj" (replacing the old one)

+	objsetacl obj

-`objgetacl obj`:  Retrieve the current access control list of the object *obj* and write it to stdout
+5) Retrieve the current access control list of the object "obj" and write it to stdout

+	objgetacl obj

-`objtestacl -a access obj`: Test weather the current user has the supplied *access* (any combination of *rwxpv*) for the object *obj*.
+6) Test weather the current user has the supplied "access" (any combination of *rwxpv*) for the object "obj".
 The command outputs "allowed" or "denied" to stdout based on if the supplied kind of access is permitted

+	objtestacl -a access obj

 ### Details